benoitfragit/google2ubuntu/README.md

 * google2ubuntu.py
 * google2ubuntu-manager.py

-The first one lets you sends commands to Google and then execute some actions.
+The first one lets you send commands to Google and then execute some actions.
 The second one lets you manage all the commands.

 I've done huge efforts to make the program easy to install and easy to use.
-Besides, the program can be internationalize, for the moment, it is already available in French and English.
+Besides, the program can be internationalize, for the moment, it is already available in French, English, Deutch, Spanish and Italian.

 #Installation
 ## Dependancies